GrzegorzKazana/typed-state-machine/README.md

 ): void;

 machine.transition({
-    // if current state is 'pending' go to 'fulfilled'
+    // if current state is 'pending' go to 'fulfilled' state
     pending: to => to.fulfilled({ data: { /* ... */ } }),
 })
 ```